DavidMercier/TriDiMap/doc/tomography.rst

 In the literature, such maps are sometimes described as 4D map [#Coy_2016]_, with the first and the second dimensions as the indentation position, the 3rd dimension as the indentation depth and the 4th dimension as the mechanical property value.

+Some options are available for the graphical rendering of the tomographic visualization.
+For example, it is possible to modify the "Z axis ratio" value, to increase or decrease the vertical over the horizontal scale ratio.
+Higher is this ratio and lower is the vertical expansion.
+Another interesting option is the transparency effect.
+It is possible to make the tomogram fully opaque or fully transparent.

 The |matlab| function used to generate 3D or 4D maps is: `slice.m <https://fr.mathworks.com/help/matlab/ref/slice.html>`_

 ..  warning::